BDC Hamburger Icon

 FYIDid you know

-A PTO policy is different from a traditional paid leave policy, where companies give employees a set number of paid sick days and vacation days.
+A PTO policy can be similar to a traditional paid leave policy, where companies give employees a set number of paid sick days and paid vacation days.

 PTO policy best practices